jphmrst/PLC/src/plc/fp/Poly.lagda.md

 since `1` has type `ℕ`, Agda expects that the expression which follows the `∷` should have type `List ℕ`.
 But `true ∷ []` does not have this type, and the evaluator reports an error.

+Including the pragma:

+    {-# BUILTIN LIST List #-}

+tells Agda that the type `List` corresponds to the Haskell type list, and the constructors `[]` and `_∷_` correspond to nil and cons respectively, allowing a more efficient representation of lists.

 The following defiition of `List` is equivalent to the one above: